zuozhenggh/learning-library/developer-library/observability-oke/oke-monitoring/oke-monitoring.md

 ![Monitoring Overview](images/Monitoring-Overview.png)

 The OCI Monitoring Service is natively integrated with the underlying infrastructure resources your containerized app utilizes at runtime.
-Your application code can leverage this service and take advantage of all the built-in featues such as realtime alerting, notifications, metric storage and metric data archival.
-This also provides a single unified monitoring framework for all your cloud infrastructure and custom applicaiton resources.
+Your application code can leverage this service and take advantage of all the built-in features such as realtime alerting, notifications, metric storage and metric data archival.
+This also provides a single unified monitoring framework for all your cloud infrastructure and custom application resources.

 Unlike the logging framework, integrating your application code with the Monitoring Service will require making API calls to the regional REST service endpoints.
 Fortunately, OCI makes this process easy by offering SDKs, templates and examples for all popular development platforms.
 You can also wrap direct API calls within your code without loading SDK libraries.